The convex core of quasifuchsian manifolds with particles: Earthquakes estimates

 Let $\gamma_1$ be a closed geodesic in $(\Sigma,h)$ which has two segments in $\Sigma_T$ and two segments going through $T$.
 Furthermore we choose $\gamma_1$ with the smallest length.
 Since $\Sigma_T$ has bounded diameter, there is $C>0$ such that $\ell_h(\gamma_1)\leq C+2T$.
 Since $\gamma_1$ has minimal length, it intersects $\sigma$ with angle at most $\pi/4$ at each of the two intersections.
 Then $i(\nu, \gamma_1)\geq 2C_2e^L$, so that, by Proposition \ref{pr:estimee}, $L_{h'}(\gamma_1)$ is much larger than $L_h(\gamma_1)$.
 This contradicts the hypothesis of Proposition \ref{pr:max-length}. \end{proof}

-\begin{proof}[Proof of Proposition \ref{pr:max-length}] According to Lemma \ref{lm:long-epais}, the length of the restriction of $\nu$ to the thick part of $\Sigma$ is bounded by a constant (depending only on the genus of $\Sigma$). $\Sigma$ is the union of $\Sigma_T$ and a finite set of long thin tubes, the number of those tubes being at most $3g-3$, where $g$ is the genus of $\Sigma$.
+\begin{proof}[Proof of Proposition \ref{pr:max-length}] According to Lemma \ref{lm:long-epais}, the length of the restriction of $\nu$ to the thick part of $\Sigma$ is bounded by a constant (depending only on the genus of $\Sigma$). $\Sigma$ is the union of $\Sigma_T$, a finite set of neighborhoods of cusps and cone singularities (which can be disregarded because geodesic laminations do not enter them), and a finite set of long thin tubes, the number of those tubes being at most $3g-3$, where $g$ is the genus of $\Sigma$.
 Let $T$ be one of those tubes, and let $\sigma$ be its core.
 Then $L(\nu_{|\sigma_M})$ is bounded by a constant by Lemma \ref{lm:poids-vois}.
 Moreover, the length of each maximal segment of the support of $\nu$ in $T\setminus \sigma_M$ is at most $2e^L$, and each is contained in a maximal segment in $T$ (contained in the support of $\nu$) which intersects $\sigma$ once.
 Since $i(\nu,\sigma)\leq Ce^L$, the length of the restriction of $\nu$ to $T\setminus \sigma_M$ is at most $4C$.
 Summing all contributions to the length of $\nu$ yields the desired result. \end{proof}

 \begin{proof}[Proof of Proposition \ref{pr:length}] The statement clearly follows from Proposition \ref{pr:longueur-maj} and from Proposition \ref{pr:max-length}. \end{proof}